Mohamedalcafory/RAG_with_langchain/README.md

 # RAG_with_langchain
-Implement RAG with Langchain for a finetuned model
+Implement RAG with Langchain for Llama 3.1 8B finetuned model